 IS MY 12U TEAM GOING TO COOPERSTOWN WHEN THEY’RE ELIGIBLE?

-That is up to you and your coach, but we just went this summer and I am eternally grateful for the experience.
-It is the greatest 12U tournament on the planet, but unless everyone wants to cut a check, it takes a lot of fundraising to make it happen.
+That is up to you and your coach, but I am eternally grateful for the experience.
+We are fortunate to have multiple certificates passed down from team to team that guarantees us multiple spots in this very exclusive event.
+Quite honestly, it is the greatest 12U tournament on the planet, but unless everyone wants to cut a check, it takes a lot of fundraising to make it happen.
 Garage sales, poker tournaments, coupon books, corporate and individual donations, car washes, grants and whatever else you can think of to raise money has to occur.
 So, who’s ready to volunteer?

 HOW IMPORTANT IS ARM CARE?

-Very important.
-Regardless of your son’s age, this year we will be putting an extra emphasis on strength and conditioning.
+Critical.
+Regardless of your son’s age, we put a tremendous emphasis on strength and conditioning.
 That will include overall fitness and core strength as well as the use of “J” or arm bands.
-If you do not have arm bands, please grab a pair and have the boys put them in their bags.
-We will use them at the beginning of every practice and every game.
+If you do not have arm bands, please grab a pair and plan on using them at the beginning of every practice and every game.